sohomd/AOD/README.md

 > **Naming note.** AoD conditions how much the policy relies on the attention
 > branch on a surprise signal.
 Both recurrent and attention branches execute at
-> every timestep; the gate controls representational mixing, not whether
+> every timestep; the gate controls representational mixing.
-> attention is computed.
-Hard conditional execution is future work.